FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 ### Dataset

+- general_information
+  - Type: GeneralInformation
+  - Description: General information about the data model
+- experiments
+  - Type: Experiment
+  - Multiple: True
+  - Description: The experiments for work

+### GeneralInformation
-- name
+- title
   - Type: string
-  - Description: Name of the dataset
+  - Description: The title of the work
-- date_created
-  - Type: date
-  - Description: Date/time when the dataset was created
 - author
   - Type: Author
   - Multiple: True
   - Description: Persons who worked on the dataset
+- date_of_work
+  - Type: date
+  - Description: Date/time when the dataset was created

+### Experiment
+- name
+  - Type: string
+  - Description: Name of the experiment
+- filename
+  - Type: string
+  - Description: Name of the experiment file (with the path)
+- solvent_test
+  - Type: string
+  - Description: Name of the solvent
-- sample
+- electrode_setup
-  - Type: Sample
+  - Type: ElectrodeSetup
+  - Description: Name of the used electrode materials
+- electrolyte
-  - Multiple: True
+  - Type: Electrolyte
-  - Description: The sample which was measured
+  - Description: The used electrolyte
 - analysis
   - Type: Analysis
-  - Description: The method which is used to gain the data
+  - Description: The analysis type of the experiment
+- type
+  - Type: Experiment_type
+  - Description: Type of experiment

+### Electrolyte
 - solvent
   - Type: string
   - Description: Name of the solvent